-Combine the hot water and the espresso powder in a small glass and whisk until the powder is dissolved.
+Combine 2 Tablespoons hot water and 1 teaspoon espresso powder in a small glass and whisk until the powder is dissolved.
 Set aside.

-In a microwave-safe bowl, combine the chocolate chips and 5 tablespoons of heavy whipping cream.
+In a microwave-safe bowl, combine 10 ounces chocolate chips and 5 Tablespoons heavy whipping cream.
 Microwave in 30-second increments, stirring occasionally until the chocolate starts to melt, then whisk until chocolate is completely smooth.
 Set aside to cool for 10 to 15 minutes.

-To prepare the whipped cream, pour the remaining 1 ½ cups of heavy whipping cream into the chilled mixing bowl and use an electric mixer (or your stand mixer) to beat the heavy cream on medium-high speed until the cream gets kind of bubbly.
-Add the powdered sugar and continue beating on high speed until stiff peaks form.
+Pour the remaining 1 ½ cups of heavy whipping cream into the chilled mixing bowl and use an electric mixer (or your stand mixer) to beat the heavy cream on medium-high speed until the cream gets kind of bubbly.
+Add 1 cup powdered sugar and continue beating on high speed until stiff peaks form.
 Set the whipped cream aside.
 If you used your stand mixer, transfer the whipped cream to another bowl and clean out the stand mixer bowl for the next step.

-Beat the cream cheese in the stand mixer on medium-high speed for 2 to 3 minutes until it's light and fluffy.
+Beat 8 ounces cream cheese in the stand mixer on medium-high speed for 2 to 3 minutes until it's light and fluffy.
 Slowly add in the melted chocolate and beat on a low speed.
 Continue beating until the chocolate and the cream cheese are well combined.
-Measure out 3 teaspoons of the brewed espresso and add to the mousse along with the cayenne pepper and cinnamon.
+Measure out 3 teaspoons of the brewed espresso and add to the mousse along with ½ teaspoon cayenne pepper and 1 teaspoon cinnamon.
 Beat the mousse until well incorporated.
-Lastly, add the prepared whipped cream and fold it into the mousse until the ingredients are well mixed.
+Lastly, add prepared whipped cream and fold it into the mousse until the ingredients are well mixed.
 Pour the mousse filling into the prepared piecrust.
 Cover and refrigerate at least 6 hours but overnight is ideal.

-Prepare the whipped cream for the topping as described above using the heavy whipping cream and powdered sugar.
-Add the vanilla and cinnamon to the whipped cream.
+Prepare the whipped cream for the topping as described above using 1 cup heavy whipping cream and ½ cup powdered sugar.
+Add 1 teaspoon vanilla and ¼ teaspoon cinnamon to the whipped cream.

 Use a large cookie scoop to add the whipped cream to the top of your pie, creating a two-tiered look.
 The bottom is usually 5 to 6 scoops and the top layer is 3 scoops sprinkly lightly with cinnamon on top.